 As a guide, each year the WA Sports Federation Awards open in October and close in November with the awards event to be held in February of the following year and Sport and Recreation Industry Awards open in May and close in mid-June with the awards event to be held in August.

-If you're holding an event, you may need to consider the following:
+If you're hosting finals or a separate event, you may need to consider the following:

 The following information can assist you in requesting floodlights at a reserve.